lschiweck/LLM-NPC-Agents/README.md

 ## Setting Up Ollama

 Ollama is the default LLM backend.
-It can run locally or in WSL.
+We recommend running it in WSL.

-### Installation (Windows with WSL)
+### Installation (WSL)

 ```bash
 # In WSL (Ubuntu):